Wedding of Princess Beatrice and Edoardo Mapelli Mozzi: Private ceremony

 The groom's son, Wolfie, served as the best man and page boy and the bride's sister, Princess Eugenie, was matron of honour.
 The bride proceeded down the aisle escorted by her father, the Duke of York.
-The Sub-Dean of the Chapel Royal, Paul Wright, and the Honorary Chaplain to the Queen, Martin Poll, officiated as the couple made their marriage vows, and a special wedding license was prepared by the Archbishop of Canterbury.
-As laid out by government guidelines, no hymns were sung at the ceremony, however, a selection of music was played and "the National Anthem was played but not sung".
+The Sub-Dean of the Chapel Royal, Paul Wright, and the Honorary Chaplain to the Queen, Martin Poll, officiated as the couple made their marriage vows, and a special wedding licence was prepared by the Archbishop of Canterbury.
+As laid out by government guidelines, no hymns were sung at the ceremony; however, a selection of music was played and "the National Anthem was played but not sung".
 Sonnet 116 by William Shakespeare and "i carry your heart with me(i carry it in" by E. E. Cummings were read by the couple's mothers and a reading of 1 Corinthians 13 was also made.
 Breaking away from the tradition of using Welsh gold, the bride wore a platinum-and-diamond wedding band by Shaun Leane, while the groom opted for a vintage gold band by Josh Collins.

 Four official wedding photos taken by Benjamin Wheeler were released in the two days following the ceremony.
 Two of them were taken in front of the chapel following the wedding service, and the bride's paternal grandparents, the Queen and the Duke of Edinburgh, appeared in one of them at a distance.
 The ceremony marked the first time that the Queen and Prince Philip had attended a family event after the lockdown.
 The ceremony was followed by an intimate reception at Royal Lodge, the Duke of York's official residence, to which 14 of the couple's friends were invited.
 A marquee "filled with sofas, a jukebox, draft beer and a dartboard" was set up outside and guests stayed in glamping pods until the next morning.
 The Duke of York is said to have delivered a speech at the reception.